 If you’re a Qantas Frequent Flyer, you could turn your next trip to Woolworths into rewards points thanks to the alliance between the airline and supermarket giant.
 You can also pick up points with shopping with Woolworths' partners, including BWS.

-You’ll only earn Woolworths Rewards points on eligible purchases in-store or online.
+You’ll only earn Everyday Rewards points on eligible purchases in-store or online.
 Specifically, you won't get points when buying gift cards, mobile phone cards, tobacco products or cash-outs.

-You can opt to have your Woolworths Rewards points automatically converted to Qantas Points.
-Whenever you hit 2,000 Woolworths Rewards, you'll receive 1,000 Qantas Points.
+You can opt to have your Everyday Rewards points automatically converted to Qantas Points.
+Whenever you hit 2,000 Everyday Rewards, you'll receive 1,000 Qantas Points.
 This gives your Qantas Frequent Flyer currency a value of 0.5 Qantas Points per $1 spent at Woolworths.
 So how many Qantas Points could you earn on your weekly Woolies spend?
 Use our calculator below to determine just that.

-What are my Woolworths Rewards and Qantas Points worth?
+What are my Everyday Rewards and Qantas Points worth?

 What are my points worth in Woolworths Dollars?

-If you haven’t opted into trading your Woolworths Rewards for Qantas Points, you’ll automatically get $10 off your next eligible shop each time your balance reaches 2,000 points.
+If you haven’t opted into trading your Everyday Rewards for Qantas Points, you’ll get $10 off your next eligible shop when your Everyday Rewards balance reaches 2,000 points.
 While $10 off sounds good, you can do better than that if you choose the Qantas option instead.

 What are my points worth in Qantas rewards?

-As noted, each 2,000 Woolworths Rewards points is worth 1,000 Qantas Points.
+As noted, each 2,000 Everyday Rewards points is worth 1,000 Qantas Points.
 The dollar value of those rewards varies depending on what you spend them on.
 Here's an example.